slickage/baron/README.md

 * `chainExplorerUrl` - A link to the tx route of a chain explorer
 * `updateWatchListInterval` - How often the watched payments job should run in ms
 * `webhooksJobInterval` - How often the webhooks job should run in ms
-* `paymentValidForMinutes` - How long before exchange rate refreshes for payment
+* `spotRateValidForMinutes` - How long before exchange rate refreshes for payment
 * `trackPaymentUntilConf` - How long to watch payments for before no longer updating

 **NOTES**